Vorticode/solarite/docs/index.md

 ### Web Components

-Solarite enhances [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with efficient reactivity, re-rendering only the elements that change when your data updates.
+Solarite enhances [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with efficient and minimal re-rendering of elements when your data changes.
 This approach minimizes DOM operations and improves performance.

 In this minimal example, we create a class called `MyComponent` which extends from `HTMLElement` (the standard way to create web components).
 We add a `render()` method to define its HTML content, and call it from the constructor when a new instance is created.